The Lighthouse Boys: The 80's

+10

-In 1983 Mark, Steve and Bill joined up with a few other musicians to form "New Covenant" to perform and record while The Lighthouse Boys took on a very limited schedule.
-"New Covenant" recorded three songs, two of which were released on a Sampler LP for what was known as The WGA, on that LP was a re-recording of The Lighthouse Boys song "When The Saints of God are Called T'ward Heaven."
-In 1984 The Lighthouse Boys made another appearance in Bakersfield on the local broadcast of The Jerry Lewis MDA Telethon.
+In 1984 The Lighthouse Boys regrouped with Mark Underwood, Steve Johnson (on bass vocals), Bill Underwood, Ken Edwards and Tim Cantu.
+They returned to the Kern County Fair with June Wade and The Country Congregation.
+The Lighthouse Boys also committed to a gospel benefit concert with the Raye Sisters and Susan Raye for the purpose of funding the Bakersfield Country Museum.
+They also made another local TV appearance in Bakersfield on the local broadcast of The Jerry Lewis MDA Telethon.
 Mark and Steve continued to write songs.
-The group continued to make appearances on local TV programs and various annual events, Mark spent some time with a group out of Taft, CA called "Sonrise."
-On Memorial Day 1987 The Lighthouse Boys made an appearance performing three sets over two stages at The Western Desert Gospel Reunion at the San Bernardino Fair Grounds in Victorville, CA. In July they entered the studio again to cut a new single that was originally planned to be given to Jimmy Swaggart, instead it sparked a desire to re-emerge on the road, this time joined on drums by Bill's son Stephen Underwood.
+The group continued to make appearances on local TV programs and various annual events, Mark spent some time with a group out of Taft, CA called "Sunrise."
+On Memorial Day 1987 The Lighthouse Boys made an appearance performing three sets over two stages at The High Desert Gospel Sing at the San Bernardino Fair Grounds in Victorville, CA. Shortly after, Steve Johnson stepped away.
+In July The Lighthouse Boys entered the studio again to cut a new single that was originally planned to be given to Jimmy Swaggart, instead it sparked a desire to re-emerge on the road, this time joined on drums by Bill's son Stephen Underwood.
+Questions were circulating if The Lighthouse Boys were going to hit the road again.

 The 90's

+In 1989, Mark Underwood, Bill Underwood, Ken Edwards and Stephen Underwood met at Ken Edward's house to make the discission that The Lighthouse Boys would be returning to the road.
+The Lighthouse Boys announced via the west coast publication that they were "On the Road Again."
 In 1989, Mark Underwood, Steve Johnson & Ken Edwards signed a one-year contract as writers with a publishing company.
 The Lighthouse Boys went into the studio to record 6 songs, but soon after the recording Ken Edwards took time away to help his father's radio station in Dry Prong, Louisiana.
 A young man by the name of Terry Mullin joined as lead singer.
 The Lighthouse Boys recorded backup vocals for soloist Debra Hoopiiaina on her album "Bought With A Price."
 In 1993 after Ken Edwards' return and a move down to bass vocals for Terry, The Lighthouse Boys released the previous six songs recorded from 1989 as a compilation album with five songs from their first album.
-In 1994, The Lighthouse Boys went back into the studio where they felt at home: Fat Tracks - formerly The Buck Owens Recording Studio.
-They joined the Western States Gospel Music Association and hit a North West US tour in the summer and released their third studio album, Golden Classics.
-On December 31, 1994 while The Lighthouse Boys celebrated their 20th anniversary, the original quartet Mark Underwood, Steve Johnson, Bill Underwood and Frank McNinch reunited for one concert in which they performed five songs from their first album.